 Managed by John Felske

-The 1985 Philadelphia Phillies entered the season with a new look altogether after an extensively rebuilt Phillies had stumbled to a .500 record in 1984.
+The 1985 Philadelphia Phillies entered the season with a new look altogether after an extensively rebuilt Phillies team had stumbled to a .500 record in 1984.
 John Felske, a young rookie manager, was hired to teach the youngsters and grow with them.
 The team made very few additions in the offseason, but prepared to install its next generation in a big way.
 The most telling sign of the times was the move of Mike Schmidt, now quite an elderly Phillie, to first base to make room for prospect Rick Schu at third base, the position he had brilliantly occupied for over a decade.

 No help was on the way, either.
-Intriguing late-year acquisitions and callups like pitcher Freddie Toliver and catcher Darren Daulton were featured briefly, but the Phillies neither packaged youngsters for a star nor unloaded one of their own.
-In minor housecleaning, veteran Bo Diaz was part of the price for Toliver and veteran reliever Al Holland departed early on in exchange for fellow veteran reliever Kent Tekulve.
+Intriguing late-year acquisitions and call-ups like pitcher Freddie Toliver and catcher Darren Daulton were featured briefly, but the Phillies neither packaged youngsters for a star nor unloaded one of their own.
+In a minor housecleaning, veteran catcher Bo Diaz was part of the price for Toliver, and veteran reliever Al Holland departed early on in exchange for fellow veteran reliever Kent Tekulve.